ramseylab/ldnh/README.md

 | avg\_rel\_err\_l1 | avg\_rel\_err\_l2 | r     | r2    | slope | intercept |
 | ----------------- | ----------------- | ----- | ----- | ----- | --------- |
 | 0.329             | 0.147             | 0.989 | 0.977 | 0.053 | \-0.029   |

+# Why do you use the Hessian at the peak, to obtain the signal?

+In Figure 7, notice how the peak widths do not change with increasing analyte concentration; only the peak heights change.
+For a peak height to increase with the width staying the same, the magnitude of the second derivative (Hessian, or curvature) at the peak must also increase.
+Furthermore, estimating the instantaneous curvature at the peak *does not require picking a baseline abscissa from which to compute the peak height*.
+The lack of a need to choose a baseline level is a major advantage to the Hessian method, resulting in the relatively small variation in signal levels for each group of marks (i.e., at each analyte concentration level) in Figure 6.